spwashi/wanghorn/README.md

 # wanghorn

-Wanghorn is a personal playground project meant to help develop my skills as an architect and provide me with intimate knowledge of an extensible system I could use to experiment with other technologies.
-The Backend is written in a PHP framework I built called SmPHP.
+Wanghorn is a personal dummy application that I started to learn more about software architecture (and software interoperability), and it also serves as a bit of a code library to make it easier for me to implement consistently recurring web design features.

 The application is configured using a small JS library I wrote called SmJS.
 This allows us to flexibly configure Models, Entities, and their Properties, saving the output as JSON which is loaded by PHP into memory.
+The backend is based on a framework I built and named SmPHP.

 Caching is not yet implemented but is planned for future versions.

 # System requirements
 Wanghorn has only been tested on
-* Ubuntu 17.04 and CentOS 7
+* Ubuntu 17.10 and CentOS 7
 * Node 7.10
 * PHP 7.1/7.2
 * Apache 2.4.25